RichardBKeck/DATA310-Project-2/README.md

 Anderson-Darling Test Results: AndersonResult(statistic=3.6735430141793586, critical_values=array([0.573, 0.653, 0.784, 0.914, 1.087]), significance_level=array([15. , 10. ,  5. ,  2.5,  1. ]))

-This suggests that the residuals are not normally distrubuted.
+Given the low p-value from the Kolmogorov-Smirnov test and the fact that the returned statistic in Anderson-Darling is gerater than the crirical values, the null hypothesis can be rejected, meaning that the residuals are not normally distrubuted.

 ## The Support Vector Regression Challenge
 One additional challenge that my professor proposed was to write a function which uses Support Vector Regression to identify the optimal values for the C and epsilon hyperparamaters.
 For the purposes of this question, it was assumed that the user would input the desired kernal type and a single polynomial degree.
 This is primarially stipulated the limit the time that the code needs to run.
 The following code accomplishes the assigned task.